Exceptional regions of the 2HDM parameter space: The GCP3 scalar field basis

 If only one of the two vevs is nonzero (i.e., $s_{2\beta}=0$), then \eqs{inert1}{inert2} yield $m_{12}^{\prime\,2}=0$.
 Setting $R=1$ and $Y_1=Y_2=-\half \lambda^\prime v^2$ in \eqst{inertmass1}{inertmass4}, we end up with \beq m_h^2=\lambda^\prime v^2\,,\qquad m_H^2=-\lambda^\prime_5 v^2\,,\qquad m_{A}^2=0\,,\qquad m_{H^\pm}^2=-\half (\lambda^\prime_4+\lambda^\prime_5) v^2\,, \eeq which coincides with the mass spectrum given in \eq{firstcase2}.
 If in addition we set $\lambda_5^\prime=0$, then we obtain the mass spectrum of \eq{thirdcase2}.

+\subsection{The landscape of ERPS4--Part II(b) and (c): scalar potential with a softly broken or unbroken GCP3 or SO(3) symmetry}

-Tables~\ref{tab:erps4gcp3} and \ref{tab:erps4so3} provide summaries of the landscape of possible scalar potentials in the subspace of the ERPS4 regime where the GCP3 or SO(3) symmetry of the scalar potential is either softly-broken ($m_{11}^{\prime\,2}\neq m_{22}^{\prime\,2}$ and/or $m_{12}^{\prime\,2}\neq 0$) or unbroken ($m_{11}^{\prime\,2}=m_{22}^{\prime\,2}$ and $m_{12}^{\prime\,2}=0$).
-Using the results of Section~\ref{transforming}, one can check that each entry of Tables~\ref{tab:erps4gcp3} and \ref{tab:erps4so3} can be matched up with a corresponding entry of Table~\ref{tab:erps4s} (and vice versa).
+Tables~\ref{tab:erps4gcp3} and \ref{tab:erps4so3} provide summaries of the landscape of possible scalar potentials in the subspace of the ERPS4 regime where the GCP3 or SO(3) symmetry of the scalar potential is either softly broken ($m_{11}^{\prime\,2}\neq m_{22}^{\prime\,2}$ and/or $m_{12}^{\prime\,2}\neq 0$) or unbroken ($m_{11}^{\prime\,2}=m_{22}^{\prime\,2}$ and $m_{12}^{\prime\,2}=0$).
+Using the results Section~\ref{transforming}, one can check that each entry (or entries) of Tables~\ref{tab:erps4gcp3} and \ref{tab:erps4so3} can be matched up with a corresponding entry (or entries) of Table~\ref{tab:erps4s}, and vice versa.